'Ecology in Action' Photo Competition

 - you must declare if the image was taken in captivity

-- Entry is limited to 5 images into each category per contestant.
-Contestants should not submit multiple images of the same subject.
+- Entry is limited to three (3) images into each category per contestant.
+Entrants should not submit multiple images of the same subject.

 - Images submitted without description, in the wrong format or received after the closing date will not be accepted.